The Blind Spot in Your Climate Strategy: Why TCFD Needs TNFD

 And Biodiversity/Sustainability team notes high local deforestation rates.

-The result is a threat to supply continuity and price stability far greater than any single model predicted.
-The company needs more than reactive risk management; it requires a proactive strategy for resilient sourcing and smarter capital allocation.
+This creates a much bigger threat to supply and price stability than any single model would predict.
+The company needs to go beyond reacting to risks and develop a proactive plan for resilient sourcing and better capital decisions.

 The Regulatory Push

-Crucially, value chain analysis is now a regulatory mandate.
-CSRD and ISSB both require companies to examine upstream and downstream dependencies.
-For sectors heavily reliant on commodities like soy, cocoa, or cotton, integrating ingredient risk screening is critical and requires a dual analytical lens:
+Value chain analysis is now a regulatory requirement.
+CSRD and ISSB mandate that companies examine both upstream and downstream dependencies.
+For sectors reliant on commodities such as soy, cocoa, or cotton, integrating ingredient risk screening is essential and requires a dual analytical approach:

 Now, How To Proceed?